-A copy of the 2023 Draft Action Plan will be available for 30 days beginning April 3 through May 2, 2023 on the Hennepin County website: www.hennepin.us/housing-plans.
+A copy of the 2024 Draft Action Plan will be available for 30 days beginning March 27 through April 30, 2024 on the Hennepin County website: www.hennepin.us/housing-plans.

 Notice of the public comment period and public hearing were sent to the Hennepin County egov list and emailed to cities within Hennepin County for city newsletters and social media.
-The published public notices included the following language: "If you need help to make it possible for you to come and be active in the public hearing such as sign language interpreter or assisted hearing equipment, this help can be provided if you ask.
-To ask for help, please call 612-348-9260 at least three days prior to the hearing."
+The published public notices included the following language: " If you need help to make it possible for you to be active in the public hearing such as sign language interpreter or assisted hearing equipment, this help can be provided if you ask.
+To ask for help, please call 612-543-4342 at least three days prior to the hearing."